quic/sample-apps-for-robotics-platforms/RB5/linux_kernel_4_x/ROS-apps/ROS-IMU/ReadMe.md

 ## 3. Run IMU ROS node
 3.1 Clone the sample app and re-build ROS2 to include IMU Node

-In terminal 1, enter the following commands
+In a terminal window, enter the following commands
 ```bash
 adb shell
 cd /data